 2. Decide on Your Must-Haves and Preferences

-After answering the questions in the first step, the next item on the apartment hunting checklist is to determine your must-haves, preferences, and nice to haves.
+After answering the questions in the first step, the next item on the checklist for apartment hunting is to determine your must-haves, preferences, and nice to haves.

 - Your must-haves are things about your apartment that you are not willing to compromise on.
 In other words, if this apartment doesn’t have the must-have, then you won’t live there.